 Later Agatha, a monstrous enemy monster, takes this to the extreme and combines this with Prehensile Hair.

-Come to think of it, Yagi-sensei loves this trope, and also gives Riful this in her Awakened form with long hair that brings to mind Naughty Tentacles.
+Come to think of it, Yagi-sensei loves this trope, and also gives Riful this in her Awakened form with long hair that looks like tentacles.

 Daisy and Violet from Pokémon make their living swimming and have hair past their waists.
 It would seem their ability/willingness to keep it in any kind of style at all is a sign of their girlish personalities.
 Their less girlish sister Misty demonstrably has this in some episodes, too, although nobody's quite sure how.

 Then there is Jessie with her giant... horn thing, which goes down to her waist and never moves.
 Presumably all the hair gel needed to hold it in place makes her hair even heavier.